vipulnaik/diet-exercise-health/notes/2021-blood-test-plans.md

 I do not plan to get tested for Vitamin D for the next two years.

-### Insulin: First baseline test because of diabetic tendencies
+### Insulin: first baseline test because of diabetic tendencies

 Test details: https://requestatest.com/insulin-testing (LabCorp: $59; Quest Diagnostics: $49)